Closing a Business in China: What is the Simplified Deregistration Procedure?

-After receiving the submitted documents, the local SAMR will issue a decision on the simplified deregistration of the enterprise within three working days.
+After receiving the submitted documents, the local market regulatory authority will issue a decision on the simplified deregistration of the enterprise within three working days.
 If agreed, this means the business has been officially written off.

 To be noted, the submission of false statements, or fraudulent concealment, during the simplified SAMR deregistration procedure may result in rejection and may be listed as violation of the law.
 This can result in a blacklisting of the entity through the National Enterprises Credit Information Public System.
 Parties affected by such conduct may claim damages from the investors in the enterprise, and depending on specific circumstances, investors may also face administrative and criminal punishment.

-To expedite the tax deregistration, SAT has introduced the tax clearance certificate exemption service, optimized the on-site tax deregistration service, and simplified document submission requirements and application procedures.
+To expedite the tax deregistration process, the State Tax Administration (SAT) has introduced the tax clearance certificate exemption service, optimized the on-site tax deregistration service, and simplified document submission requirements and application procedures.

 We break down key aspects of the procedure below.

 Tax clearance certificate exemption service